rust-secure-code/cargo-auditable/README.md

 ### Doesn't this bloat my binary?

-No. The embedded dependency list uses under 5kB even on large dependency tress with 400+ entries.
+No. The embedded dependency list uses under 5kB even on large dependency trees with 400+ entries.
 This typically translates to between 1/1000 and 1/10,000 of the size of the binary.

 ### What about embedded platforms?